ashbymichael/News/16031682-d0fc-4680-8875-3c59904ebef9/content.md

 - Passion for teaching and mentoring developers
 - A strongly held belief that students learn best through guided, hands-on experience
 - Industry experience building and maintaining iOS apps, using either Objective-C or Swift
-- Good understanding of development best practices (TDD, version control, design patterns, performance), Math principles (Calculus & Statistics), CS principles (algorithms & data structures), and advanced CS concepts
+- Strong understanding of development best practices (TDD, version control, design patterns, performance), math principles (calculus and statistics), CS principles (algorithms and data structures), and advanced CS concepts
 - A positive impact on the people around you